neurobagel/query-tool/README.md

 If the `NB_ENABLE_AUTH` is set to `true` (it is `false` by default), you need to provide a valid client ID for the authentication.
 _At the moment, query tool uses Google for authentication, so you need to obtain a client ID from Google developer console.
 See [documentation](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) for more information._

+#### `NB_QUERY_HEADER_SCRIPT`

+If you want to add a custom script to the header of the query tool, you can set the `NB_QUERY_HEADER_SCRIPT` environment variable to the script you want to add.
+This script will be added to the header of the query tool.
+For example, in our production deployment we use the GDPR aware analytics tool [Plausible](https://plausible.io/), so we set the `NB_QUERY_HEADER_SCRIPT` to the script provided by Plausible.

 #### Set the environment variables